StanleyBrooks/orderapp/README.md

 1. Go to root directory of project

+2. Add .env to root directory

-2. Run ‘npm install’ to install necessary packages (sudo npm install on linux based)
+3. Run ‘npm install’ to install necessary packages

-3. Run ‘npm start’ to begin the app server
+4. Run ‘npm start’ to begin the app server

-4. Open a localhost windows to the port it’s running on (localhost:3030)
+5. Open a localhost windows to the port it's running on (localhost:3030)

 ***